epeios-q37/epeios.bak/tools/xdhq/examples/PYH/AlSweigart/README.md

 The [*Atlas* toolkit](http://atlastk.org) used for the GUI and provided with this repository is released under [MIT license](http://q37.info/s/7f9gsms3).

-More programs from Al Sweigart's book will be available soon.
+More programs from Al Sweigart's book will be added over time.
 Contributions welcome!